zacka37/Final-Project/About Me (Full Page).md

 ![](https://github.com/zacka37/Final-Project/blob/New-README/ZackAugustine.jpg)

 My name is Zack Augustine, I am a junior at the University of Missouri-Columbia (Mizzou).
-Before I attended Mizzou, I was a student at the \nSt.
-Louis Community College-Meramec (STLCC).
+Before I attended Mizzou, I was a student at the St. Louis Community College-Meramec (STLCC).

 Attending a community college to obtain my Associates Degree was a very smart financial plan because it saved me money.